 Reciprocity tendency

-We picked three items from the Thought/Action readiness items in Watkins’ and colleagues’ (2006) work to measure the tendency of reciprocity (α = 0.074).
+We picked three items from the Thought/Action readiness items (Watkins et al., 2006) to measure the tendency of reciprocity (α = 0.074).
 Items were as follows: “I would feel like helping my friend”, “I would feel like giving my friend a gift in return”, and “I would feel like doing something for my friend in return”.

 We chose these items based on their relevance to the reciprocation tendency, excluding items about affect (e.g., I would feel like thinking positive thoughts or happy memories about my friend) and those irrelevant to reciprocity (e.g., I would feel like ignoring my friend), focusing on those about actual behavioral reciprocation.
 To better suit our study goal of reciprocity, we slightly modified the items by adding the words “in return” at the end of the sentences (e.g., I would feel like helping my friend in return).
 It was originally a 5-point Likert scale about the inclination to have certain thoughts and actions.
 We changed it to 7-point (1 = Slight urge to 7 = Very strong urge) to align this measure with the other measures in the study so as to not confuse participants in shifting scale ranges.
 We took an average for these items to get an overall score of reciprocity tendency individually.